processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 }
 ```

-We will modify that sketch to change the amplitude of the sound generated by the library depending on whether the first electrode connected to MPR121 sensor is touched or not (instead of using vertical position of the mouse).
+We will modify that sketch to change the frequency of the sound generated by the library depending on whether the first electrode connected to MPR121 sensor is touched or not (instead of using horizontal position of the mouse).

-To get a reading from MPR121 sensor and determine whether a certain electrode is being touched or not, we need to do two things: ask the sensor to update its state by issuing a call to `.update()` within the `draw()` function and ask about the state of specific electrode on MPR121 by issuing a `.touched(N)` where N is the pin number we care about (can be 0-11).

 Let's put the sound synthesis and touch sensor operations together by increasing the amplitude of the sound when the first electrode of the MPR121 is touched: